 * Show him/her that you trust the teacher and her assistants.

 * Praise your child if he/she shows independence.

-*Until your child feels comfortable in this new environment, please try and fetch him/her at the same time every day.
-As the school day is also structured around a specific routine, the learners will adjust very soon if they know exactly what to expect from all of us.
+*Until your child feels comfortable in this new environment, please try to fetch him/her at the same time every day.
+As our school day is structured around a specific routine, the learners will adjust a lot faster if they know exactly what to expect from all of us.

-*And MOST IMPORTANTLY say goodbye in a loving way and make it as short as possible.
-This ensures that his/her adjustment to our school routine will be short and sweet.
+*And MOST IMPORTANTLY, lovingly say goodbye and make this parting as short as possible.
 Assure your child that the teacher will look after him/her and that he/she is going to enjoy playing with new friends and toys.

 Please visit our website http://www.littlefarmyard.co.za/ for general information concerning school hours, fees, year programme, educational programmes, daily schedules per class, etc.